-Na’vi on Dust2 but ultimately fell short in the late game.
+Na’vi secured early rounds on Dust2 but ultimately fell short in the late game.
 The number one player in the world, Mathieu “ZywOo” Herbaut had a fantastic performance in the second half and helped secure a 16-19 and 2-0 victory for Vitality.

 An Unexpected Defeat